flebbis/Implementing-a-new-programming-language/docs/language.md

 ### Comments
-Comments in FIKA are denoted by `//` for single-line comments and `/* ... */` for multi-line comments.
+Comments in Fika are denoted by `//` for single-line comments and `/* ... */` for multi-line comments.
 Comments are ignored by the compiler and are used to provide explanations or annotations within the code.
 ```
 // This is a single-line comment